-Having an attorney is crucial to obtaining evidence of negligence as he can garner access to the truck driver's log book, prior accidents, prior or current drug use or alcohol abuse, how many tickets the driver may have received, if his CDL license was current or any criminal background.
-He also has the ability to find documentation whether the drivers load was over the weight limit allowed, whether he was following the intended route or driving over the allotted hours.
+Having an attorney is crucial to obtaining evidence of negligence as we can garner access to the truck driver's log book, prior accidents, prior or current drug use or alcohol abuse, how many tickets the driver may have received, if his CDL license was current or any criminal background.
+We also have the ability to find documentation whether the drivers load was over the weight limit allowed, whether he was following the intended route or driving over the allotted hours.
 Other proof of negligence is 'proximate cause" meaning that but for the driver's action, the accident would not have occurred.
 After perusing all the avenues at their disposal, your attorney will then present your claim for compensation, including pain and suffering, coverage of medical bills for your injuries and lost wages; present and future, long term disability and in the case of death of a loved one, loss of consortium, funeral expenses and loss of future financial stability.
 Your attorney will take care of these issues while you concentrate on recovery.

 If you were in a truck accident, call Christopher Jackson Law at 859-261-1111 or contact us by email.